 - Koilonychia (thinned spoon-shaped nail), usually of the thumb and index and middle fingers

-How haemochromatosis affects other body organs
+How does haemochromatosis affect other body organs?

-- Enlarged liver occurs in more than 95% of patients and is often accompanied by chronic liver disease (cirrhosis) and liver failure
+- Enlarged liver occurs in more than 95% of patients and is often accompanied by chronic liver disease (cirrhosis) and liver failure.

-- Diabetes mellitus, often requiring insulin therapy, is seen in 30-60% of patients
+- Diabetes mellitus, often requiring insulin therapy, is seen in 30-60% of patients.

 - Cardiomyopathy (disease of the heart muscle)